Comfort women: Treatment of comfort women

 The Japanese officers involved received some punishment by Japanese authorities at the end of the war.
 After the end of the war, 11 Japanese officers were found guilty, with one soldier being sentenced to death by the Batavia War Criminal Court.
 The court decision found that the charge violated was the Army's order to hire only voluntary women.
 Victims from East Timor testified they were forced into slavery even when they were not old enough to have started menstruating.
 The court testimonies state that these prepubescent girls were repeatedly raped by Japanese soldiers while those who refused to comply were killed.

 Hank Nelson, emeritus professor at the Australian National University's Asia Pacific Research Division, has written about the brothels run by the Japanese military in Rabaul, in what is now Papua New Guinea during WWII.
 He quotes from the diary of Gordon Thomas, a POW in Rabaul.
 Thomas writes that the women working at the brothels "most likely served 25 to 35 men a day" and that they were "victims of the yellow slave trade".
 Nelson also quotes from Kentaro Igusa, a Japanese naval surgeon who was stationed in Rabaul.
-Igusa wrote in his memoirs that the women continued to work through infection and severe discomfort, though they "cried and begged for help".
+Igusa wrote in his memoirs that the women had to wash their genitals after each contact, but since some were unable to wash theirs effectively some due to inexperience, may have been a reason why they became infected with venereal disease, of which some of their genitalia became so badly swollen that they "cried and begged for help". the women continued to work through infection and severe discomfort, using the newly released sulpha drugs which Igusa claims brought about quick cures.

-Contrarily, a report based on interrogation of 20 Korean "comfort women" and two Japanese civilians captured after the Siege of Myitkyina in Burma indicated that the "comfort women" lived comparatively well, received many gifts, and were paid wages while they were in Burma.
+Contrarily, a report based on interrogation of 20 Korean comfort women and two Japanese civilians captured after the Siege of Myitkyina in Burma indicated that the comfort women lived comparatively well, received many gifts, and were paid wages while they were in Burma.
 The label 'homecoming women', originally referring to comfort women who returned to Korea, has remained as a pejorative term for sexually active women in South Korea.